cooterscomputers/SimpleScheduler/part-1/readme.rst

 Simple Scheduler PART 1
 ###################

-This is part 1 of a series of creating a simple scheduler.
+This is part 1 of a series of creating a event scheduler.